FirebaseExtended/bolt/docs/language.md

     myFunction(arg1, arg2) = arg1 == arg2.value;

-Similarly, methods in path and type statement can use the abbreviated functional form (all these are equivalent):
+Similarly, methods in path and type statements can use the abbreviated functional form (all these are equivalent):

     write() { return this.user == auth.uid; }